 Note: The one-year retention period can be in the form of daily, weekly, monthly, or yearly backups.
 For example:

-Snapshots older than 15 days of an LTR-enabled backup set are transitioned to the cold tier.
+Snapshots older than the Warm snapshots threshold of an LTR-enabled backup set are transitioned to the Cold tier.

 On a high level, this is pretty much it!
 But, to get the most out of this feature, you need to know the details of the eligibility criteria, the data restore process, and early delete fees.
 Read on to find out!

 Terms to know